 200 – 300L Panel Retrofit Geyser Kit Prices

 For bigger families, a Solar Geyser kit for 200 – 300L tanks should price between R8 500 and R13 500.
 Note that the kits specifically for 300L tanks come with two Solar Panels.

 200 – 250L Evacuated Tube Retrofit Geyser Kit Prices

-Once again, the evacuated tube systems are a little more pricey, but well worth it.
+Once again, the evacuated tube systems are a good Solar Geyser Price but a little more pricey, but well worth it.
 These range between R12 750 and R14 200.